ZickZenni/ZickZenni/README.md

 # 🧑‍💻 ZickZenni

-I'm **Calvin Rohloff**, a self-taught indie developer making games and software.
-I've been coding since **2017** and been improving ever since.
+I'm **Calvin Rohloff**, a self-taught developer making bots, games and software.
+I've been coding since **2017** and improving ever since.

 ---